openMF/mifos-gazelle/docs/README.md

 # USING THE DEPLOYED APPS

-## Accessing Mojaloop
+## Accessing mojaloop vNext
 The Mifos-gazelle scripts add the required host names to the 127.0.0.1 entry in the /etc/hosts of the "install system" i.e. the system where mifos-gazelle is run.
-To access Mojaloop from beyond this system it is necessary to:-
+To access vNext admin console from beyond this system it is necessary to:-

 ensure that http / port 80 is accessible on the install system.
 For instance if mifos-gazelle has installed Mojaloop onto a VM in the cloud then it will be necessary to ensure that the cloud network security rules allow inbound traffic on port 80 to that VM.